-Glossary · Cloudflare Logs docs
+Glossary

 Uncached bandwidth (Uncached egress bandwidth)

 The amount of bandwidth that is not cached and therefore, is served from the origin.
-Uncached bandwidth is the sum of all EdgeResponseBytes where CacheCacheStatus doesn’t equal hit, stale, updating, ignored, or revalidated.
+Uncached bandwidth is the sum of all EdgeResponseBytes where CacheCacheStatus does not equal

 Static content

-Website content that can be delivered to an end user directly from cache, without hitting the origin server
+Website content that can be delivered to an end user directly from cache, without hitting the origin server.

 Dynamic content

-Website content that has to be fetched from the origin server
+Website content that has to be fetched from the origin server.

 Edge response status code